Gran Turismo 7: Pre-order, release date, graphics, Career Mode, cars, tracks, & more

-Since then several PS5 trailers have shown off very small glimpses of cinematic play, but we’be hand nothing as comprehensive as this.
-Revealing the return of Trial Mountain and lots of other key features.
+Since then several PS5 trailers have shown off very small glimpses of cinematic play, but we had nothing as comprehensive as this until the PlayStation Showcase in September.

 A GT4-esque home screen showed off the return of a career mode!

 The mode may be called campaign mode, but a return to a fully-fledged career mode is welcomed by all fans.